 On the day of your first visit, after consent and MRI screener forms have been completed and reviewed by our research staff, we will introduce the MRI environment and scanning process to your child.
 For children 8 years old or younger, we have a very scripted and thorough preparation process that takes about 20 minutes.
 We take it one step at a time and stop immediately if we notice a child becoming anxious, hesitant, teary, etc. at any time during the practice/mock session.

-First, we show your child a cartoon about the scanner (animals going on a “space journey”), a slide show about a real participant’s visit to our lab, and demonstrate what it’s like to be inside “the tube” by using a fold-up play tunnel as the MRI machine.
+First, we show your child a cartoon about the scanner (animals going on a “space journey” or talking about/demonstrating an MRI), a slide show about a real participant’s visit to our lab, and demonstrate what it’s like to be inside “the tube” by using a fold-up play tunnel as the MRI machine.
 On a computer, we play the noises that the scanner makes while pretending inside the play tunnel.
 A well-trained staff member (“scanner buddy”) is assigned to assist your child and will be with your child during all scanning procedures.
 We answer all questions you or your child may have and take our time making sure your child understands what he/she will be asked to do.
-If the child is agreeable after “pretending” in our lab, we walk parent and child to VUIIS to pretend further using a real-looking MRI machine that has the working parts removed (mock scanner – no magnet).
+If the child is agreeable after “pretending” in our lab, we walk parent and child to VUIIS to pretend further using a real-looking MRI machine that has the working parts removed (the mock scanner has no magnet).
 The parent will wait in a waiting area just outside the mock room.
-Again, we go through a script with your child that makes sure they understand they will need to lie as still as possible on the bed inside the tube while we take pictures of his/her brain.
+Again, we go through a script with your child that makes sure they understand they will need to lie as still as possible on the bed inside the tube while we take pictures of their brain.
 A lab member demonstrates first by going inside the scanner while the child pretends to be the assistant (allowed to push the buttons to make the bed go up and down, in and out of the tube, etc.).
 The child is then asked to lie down on the bed and practice inside the mock scanner.
 We have the child lie as still as possible while we run through shortened versions of all the tasks they will be asked to perform during the real scan.
 Younger children may only watch a movie, while slightly older children may be asked to perform tasks such as read sentences/short passages, match pictures to words, listen or watch for matching tone or symbol patterns, etc. We play the recorded scanner sounds during this practice session to try to mimic the real scanning environment as closely as we can.
 The mock scan takes about 30-40 minutes.

 Assuming all parties agree to continue with participation in the real scan, you and your child will return to our lab on a different day (usually scheduled at least 24 hours between visits, but no more than a week or so) for the real scan.
 We intentionally schedule two separate visits to allow us time to cancel the real scan if we need to for any reason.
 Our reservations for scan time slots are expensive and must be canceled at least 24 hours in advance or the research project is charged for that time.
 Please help us to keep costs down by notifying us as early as possible if you need to change your scan time/date.
 We will schedule you to arrive about 15 minutes early to ensure we are not late starting the scan.
 Please try to arrive early so we have time to prep your child before starting (restroom, remove all metal, etc).
 Scans for younger children are usually no more than one hour, while scans for older children may go as long as 2 hours with a 10 minute break in the middle.
 The children are always with their buddies in the room and can be seen by technicians and another member of our staff through an observation window at all times.
 The child will have an “emergency button” on their lap during the scan if anything should suddenly happen (feeling ill, needs to use restroom, discomfort or pain) and will be instructed to push this if they need to stop the scan immediately.
-The scanner buddy watches for signs of discomfort and is there to assist your child during the scan, and the technicians outside the room speak to your child every 5-7 minutes via an intercom system to provide instruction for tasks and time remaining, get feedback on comfort level, and offer encouragement.
+The scanner buddy watches for signs of discomfort and is there to assist your child during the scan, and the technicians and lab members outside the room speak to your child every 5-7 minutes via an intercom system to provide instruction for tasks and time remaining, get feedback on comfort level, and offer encouragement.
 Your child will receive a picture of their brain from the scan images we took during their session.
 Our staff will go over a few age-appropriate details with them as a brief educational/question-answer opportunity.

 What is fMRI?

-Functional magnetic resonance imaging, or fMRI, uses a large magnet to take pictures of activity in your brain.
+Functional magnetic resonance imaging, or fMRI, uses a large electromagnet to take pictures of activity in your brain.
 The machine looks like a large cylinder with a table inside for you to lie on.
 During the MRI you are asked to lie very still so that we get a clear picture.
 You will also be asked to play a computer task while you are lying in the MRI machine.